cloudmesh-community/hid-sp18-523/paper/paper.md

 authentication , define reports and  define data processing steps.
 After completing these steps developers may submit their custom connector for publishing.
-Domo developers will review, validate and notify developers when their connector will be ready for use.
+Domo developers will review, validate and notify developers when their connector will be ready for use [@hid-sp18-523-Domo-Connector].

 #### Custom Connector - User Authentication